Ranolazine in Coronary Microvascular Dysfunction - Ranolazine in CMD

 Bairey Merz CN, Handberg EM, Shufelt CL, et al. A randomized, placebo-controlled trial of late Na current inhibition (ranolazine) in coronary microvascular dysfunction (CMD): impact on angina and myocardial perfusion reserve.
 Eur Heart J 2015;Oct 27:[Epub ahead of print].

-Clinical Topics: Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging, Chronic Angina
+Clinical Topics: Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging, Chronic Angina

 Keywords: Acetylcholine, Angina Pectoris, Angina, Stable, Coronary Angiography, Coronary Artery Disease, Coronary Stenosis, Echocardiography, Stress, Magnetic Resonance Spectroscopy, Myocardial Ischemia, Perfusion Imaging, Quality of Life, Tomography, Emission-Computed, Single-Photon